A voter guide to Pennsylvania’s 2021 judicial elections

-These are some of the most powerful positions in state government.
-But the elections that determine who gets the jobs tend to get little attention from voters.
+But while these judges wield considerable power, their elections tend to get little attention from voters.
 In the last two judicial election years that featured partisan contests, turnout hovered in the low 20% range, compared with more than 70% turnout in 2020’s record-setting election.

-The Pa.
-Supreme Court: What is it?
+The Pennsylvania Supreme Court: What is it?
 Who’s running?

-Four judges — three Republicans and a Democrat — are trying to snag an open seat on Pennsylvania’s highest court.
+Two judges — a Republican and a Democrat — are trying to snag a single open seat on Pennsylvania’s highest court.

 - Maria McLaughlin, a Democrat from Philadelphia who has served on the Superior Court since 2017, began her legal career as an assistant district attorney in Philly, before serving in the family division of the city’s Court of Common Pleas.